Lustre vs WekaFS

 WekaFS is a younger ecosystem.
 The tooling is good but less universally known.
 Vendor support is the path of least resistance for incident response.
 Snapshots, replication, and tiering features are first-class.

 Storage failures matter for drain-and-replace at the GPU server level.
 A PFS that holds active dataset and active checkpoints needs replication and recovery faster than the typical training step.
-Both Lustre and WekaFS support replication (Lustre via FLR / mirroring, WekaFS via 2-of-3 or 3-of-4 erasure coding); the operational discipline to actually use it is what differs.
+Both Lustre and WekaFS support data protection (Lustre via FLR / mirroring, WekaFS via N+2 or N+4 distributed erasure coding with stripe widths up to 16+2); the operational discipline to actually use it is what differs.

 What this means in practice